Amy Merritt Campbell

-Amy’s passion is working with organizations to improve their services and increase their impact.
-Amy particularly loves logic models and program design, participatory research and evaluation methods, making evaluation accessible and usable for all stakeholders (specifically, youth and young adults), qualitative methods, and developing organizational processes to support data-driven decision making.
+Amy’s passion is working with systems and organizations to increase their ability to collaborate for social change.
+Amy particularly loves facilitating coalitions and collaboratives focused on systems change, supporting the development of learning processes in organizations, and developmental evaluation.
 Amy obtained a Bachelor of Arts in Psychology from the University of Tennessee, Knoxville and a Masters of Education in Community Development and Action (CDA) from Vanderbilt University’s Peabody College of Education and Human Development, where she was awarded the “CDA Outstanding Student of the Year” award.
-During her time at Vanderbilt, she focused her studies on leadership and organizational development in nonprofit organizations.
-She lives in Nashville with her husband and two dogs and enjoys going to hockey games, traveling, and reading anything that sits still long enough.
+Amy was a participant of the Nashville Emerging Leaders Class of 2020, and she was a recipient of the 2020 Nashville Emerging Leaders Award for Community and Nonprofits.
+She lives in Nashville with her husband and daughter and enjoys going to hockey games, traveling, and cozying up with a good book whenever she gets the chance.

 About Elevate Consulting: